 The United States typically offers two different types of humanitarian remedies for people who have arrived in the United States after having fled difficult situations: Temporary Protected Status (TPS) and asylum.

-The Biden administration announced it is offering TPS to certain Ukrainians already present in the United States as of March 1, 2022.
+The Biden administration announced it was offering TPS to certain Ukrainians already present in the United States as of March 1, 2022.
 This is not a long-term grant of immigration status, but lets Ukrainians who were already in the U.S. on April 11, 2022 and who can meet certain other basic criteria (such as no criminal convictions) apply for a work permit and protection from deportation.
 (In other words, there's no point in traveling to the United States now and expecting to claim TPS; that won't work).

 Applying for asylum is also a possibility for Ukrainians already in the United States, and unlike TPS, has the potential to lead to a U.S. green card (lawful permanent residence) and ultimately U.S. citizenship.
 Approval for asylum is based on highly individual circumstances, however; fleeing a war of conflict is not enough by itself.
 You would need to prove that you were selected for persecution, or fear future persecution, by a government or forces beyond the government's control; and that you have been or will be targeted based on one of five grounds: your race, religion, nationality, political opinion, or membership in a particular social group.
 If Russia were to succeed in taking over Ukraine's government, then someone who's been a known vocal opponent of Putin, for example, or who was a member of Zelensky's government, would likely have a fine argument for asylum.

 If you decide you might be eligible for asylum, speak to an attorney; many are currently mobilizing to offer free or low-cost services to people from Ukraine.
 Don't delay, there's a one-year deadline on applying for asylum (though exceptions can be made).